 Operating under the auspices of the Randolph Township Health Department, animal control enforces all state and municipal regulations related to the animal population in the township.
-We also provide animal control services for Mendham Township, Mendham Borough (as of March 1, 2010), Rockaway Borough and Dover.
+We also provide animal control services for Mendham Township, Mendham Borough, Rockaway Borough and Dover.

 How to Reach Animal Control

 After hours, call police dispatch in your town:

 All animal bites must be reported to Randolph Township’s Health Department.
 This is necessary to curb the potential transmission of rabies.
 To aid the animal control officer in her investigation, try to remember as many details as possible including a description of the animal, time and location of the incident, where the animal went and make note of the name, address and phone number of the animal’s owner, if known.

 The animal control officer will investigate all complaints regarding vicious, harmful, mistreated, neglected or diseased animals.
 Any complaints or concerns of any kind should be directed to animal control.

 Residents are asked to notify the animal control officer if they should come across an animal carcass along the roadside or any location where it may present a health hazard.
 Township staff will respond as soon as possible to remove the deceased animal.

 Lost & Found Animals